rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 2.1.4.
 Data
-The Domain Data layer comprises components that Use Cases utilize for updating application state or accessing external data sources.
+The Core Data layer comprises components that Use Cases utilize for updating application state or accessing external data sources.
 These components provide an abstraction layer, allowing Use Cases to interact with data without being tightly coupled to specific implementation details.

 #### 2.1.4.1.
 Data Repositories
 Data Repositories abstract data access for Use Cases, enabling local data persistence and potential integration with external Data Sources.
 They provide a well-defined interface, allowing Use Cases to interact with data without depending on specific implementation details.
 This abstraction promotes flexibility and maintainability by decoupling the business logic from the underlying data storage mechanisms.